Hercules: Roman era

 The Latin name Hercules was borrowed through Etruscan, where it is represented variously as Heracle, Hercle, and other forms.
 Hercules was a favorite subject for Etruscan art, and appears often on bronze mirrors.
 The Etruscan form Herceler derives from the Greek Heracles via syncope.
 A mild oath invoking Hercules (Hercule! or Mehercle!) was a common interjection in Classical Latin.

 Baby Hercules strangling a snake sent to kill him in his cradle (Roman marble, 2nd century CE, in the Capitoline Museums of Rome, Italy).

 Though not native to Italic religion, Hercules had become a popular god amongst various Italic cultures, primarily in the south and center of Italy.
 Dionysius of Halicarnassus, a 1st-century BCE Greek historian, testifies to the popularity of Hercules, stating that "one could scarcely find any place in Italy in which the god is not honored."
 Bronze statuettes dedicated to Hercules have been uncovered from sanctuaries throughout Samnium and the Apennines, with over a hundred such bronzes surfacing near a 3rd-century BCE sanctuary in Corfinium—a Paelignian territory.
 The popularity of these bronzes may have stemmed from the supposedly militaristic cultures of the Samnites and the Marsi and perhaps mercenaries serving under Hippocrates of Gela.
 However, the classicist Karl Galinsky suggests that these statuettes may instead continue an earlier "Mars" type, which also depicted a warrior figure.

 Amongst the hundreds of known Sabellic votive statues of Hercules, a particularly common type—referred to as "Hercules in assault"—portrays a beardless Hercules posed in a manner akin to other warrior statuettes.
 Hercules is varyingly depicted with certain accompanying accoutrements—in some figurines he is portrayed wielding a club, whereas others depict the hero holding the apples of the Hesperides.
 Depictions specifically of Hercules are distinguished by the presence of a lion skin on the figure.
 The "Rorschach Hercules," a subtype of the aforementioned "Hercules in assault," portrays the lion skin as a geometric shape resemblant of an ink blot.
-According to Karl Galinsky, it is likely that the "Rorschach" style derives from local Italic artistic customs, in contrast to an alternative Hellenized style, in which the distinct muscles of the body were emphasized and the lion skin was depicted in a less abstract manner.
+According to Karl Galinsky, it is likely that the "Rorschach" style derives from local Italic artistic customs, in contrast to an alternative Hellenised style, in which the distinct muscles of the body were emphasised and the lion skin was depicted in a less abstract manner.